Zahid404Mars/ChatSock_Android_P2P_Socket_Application/README.md

  - Connect using QR Code Scanner
  - Set background color dynamically with custom color picker.
  - Show image thumbnail in chat.
- - Download and view shared files and images in your local device
  - Dynamic online or offline status update of opposite user.
  - Chat is saved upon exit or going out of scope automatically.
 Manual saving not necessary.
 The history is loaded from memory using "Username+IP Address+Port" of the user.
 Change in either of these values will be detected as a different user.
  - Chat is loaded dynamically to save memory consumption.
 Instead of loading entire message history at once, as the user scrolls up to see history, previous messages are loaded dynamically.